Last Updated on December 26, 2022 by admin

 - Learn about pirates at the New England Pirate Museum.

-Visiting Salem Massachusetts in the Fall
+Visiting Salem in the Fall

-We visited Salem during the month of October, and we think it’s the best time of year to visit Salem.
+We visited Salem during the month of October, and we think it’s the best time of year to visit.
 The entire city was filled with spooky decor, Halloween-themed events, fall colors, and festive treats.
 We visited on a weekend in early October, and thankfully the crowds were manageable.
 We do recommend making reservations in advance of your trip for tours and restaurants.

 One of the best reasons to visit Salem in October, besides the Halloween-related events, is to see the fall foliage.
 There’s nothing like walking through the streets and hearing leaves crunch underfoot as you learn about the town’s dark history.
 There’s no place to visit like Salem in the fall!